ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_lectures/lect04.md

 * Why do I need to compile my code everytime?
 * What is the difference between .h and .cpp files

+# Techniques for promoting discussion

+* Get on the same page: Ask: Ahat is the goal?
+* Start with a common experience or an analogy
+* Rephrase the question (specially if the question is unclear)
+* Start by asking a question to contexualize their question
+* Ask the student a question during your explanation, phrase your question as "How does the idea that ______ apply to ______ ?
+* Ask the student a question during your explanation, phrase your question as "How does the idea that _______ apply to ______ ?
+*
+* Ask the student

 The two main goals for this session are:
-* practice explaining concepts clearly and concisely
+* practice explaining concepts in different ways
-* explore important elements of your interaction with the student (there are many dimensions to this, we will explore how to engage with students and promote discussion using a few techniques)
+* explore important elements of one-on-one interaction with student (we will specifically focus on how to engage with students and promote discussion using a few techniques)

 To practice, we will play a game with flash cards
 * Break into small groups